Connectome-Implementation-Team/rescs_shacl_shapes/README.md

 ### Registering SHACL Shapes in Nexus

-To register the SHACL shapes located on your local file system in Nexus, run `scripts/register_schemas.py`.
+To register the SHACL shapes located on your local file system in Nexus as [schemas](https://bluebrainnexus.io//docs/delta/api/schemas-api.html), run `scripts/register_schemas.py`.
 The script will create the SHACL shapes in Nexus in a **predefined** order.
 If you add new shapes, note that you have to add them here: